 Not all feline inflammatory oral disease is LPGS.
-Many cats will suffer from treatable periodontal disease related to tooth resorption and/or tartar accumulation.
+Many cats will suffer from treatable gingivitis related to tartar accumulation.
+Periodontitis, though generally more severe in cats with LPGS, may occur in any cat as a result of tooth resorption, buccal bone expansion, tooth fractures, and retained roots [Farcas].
 Some young cats will suffer from a juvenile gingivitis caused by exfoliating of primary teeth and erupting of adult teeth.
 "In some cases this is associated with what appears to be gingival hyperplasia, but . . . it is actually inadequate apoptosis (programmed cell death).
 As the adult teeth erupt, soft tissue over the crowns must die, opening a hole through which the teeth can erupt.
 As the teeth are erupting, the gingiva is very loosely attached to the tooth so that the tooth can erupt.
 Until the tooth has erupted completely and the gingiva has died back to an appropriate height, there will be excess gingiva and deeper-than-normal probing depths around the tooth.
 These false pockets can be plaque-traps and triggers for gingivitis" [Hale].

 LPGS itself is a blanket term to describe a condition that may proceed from different underlying conditions.
 Not all cats with LPGS suffer from immunosuppressive viral disease.
 A number of sources [e.g. Addie, Wolf] insist that LPGS is not particularly associated with FIV infection and is distributed throughout the feline population--a conclusion that begs the question of why so many FIV+ cats suffer from significant oral inflammation and why other studies have found a clear correlation.
 A 1993 study of a colony of mixed FIV+ and FIV- cats reported, "The gingivitis was generally more severe in the cats infected with both [calici and feline immunodeficiency] viruses, suggesting that feline immunodeficiency virus may make cats infected with calicivirus more susceptible to chronic gingivitis"[Waters].
 A 2006 study of nearly nine thousand cats found that cats with retroviral infection (FIV and FeLV) suffered from oral disease generally and stomatitis in particular at many times their representative percentage of the feline population [Bellows2].
 A recent study of over 5,000 cats in 150 clinics and shelters concluded that FIV infection was a significant risk factor in development of oral inflammatory disease, particularly in cats under 10 years old, with retroviral infection (FIV or FeLV) and was particularly in the form of stomatitis, as distinct from gingivitis or periodontitis [Little].
 Data presented at the 2011 ACVIM Forum estimated FIV+ cats 4 to 6 times more likely that FIV- cats to suffer from oral inflammatory disease [Levy].